Kazexiii/deeplearning4j-docs/core-concepts.md

 Building neural networks to solve problems is an empirical process.
 That is, it requires trial and error.
 So you will have to try different settings and architectures in order to find a neural net configuration that performs well.

-DL4J provides a listener facility help you monitor your network's performance visually.
+DL4J provides a listener facility to help you monitor your network's performance visually.
 You can set up listeners for your model that will be called after each mini-batch is processed.
 The two most often used listeners that DL4J ships out of the box are [ScoreIterationListener](http://deeplearning4j.org/doc/org/deeplearning4j/optimize/listeners/ScoreIterationListener.html) and [HistogramIterationListener](http://deeplearning4j.org/doc/org/deeplearning4j/ui/weights/HistogramIterationListener.html).

-While `ScoreIterationListener` will simply print the current error score for your network, `HistogramIterationListener` will start up a web UI that to provide you with a host of different information that you can use to fine tune your network configuration.
+While `ScoreIterationListener` will simply print the current error score for your network, `HistogramIterationListener` will start up a web UI to provide you with a host of different information that you can use to fine tune your network configuration.
 See [Visualize, Monitor and Debug Network Learning](http://deeplearning4j.org/visualization) on how to interpret that data.

 See [Troubleshooting neural nets](http://deeplearning4j.org/troubleshootingneuralnets) for more information on how to improve results.